apache/camel-website/content/blog/2021/05/multicast-failure-routing/index.md

 2021-05-06 12:46:22.133  INFO 2576 --- [ #4 - Multicast] route1                                   : Another log
 ```

+With the new aggregator implementation, you can now see the exchange getting routed down to the remaining processors.

 Hope this article helps users who hit upon this issue.